jenkinsci/workflow-durable-task-step-plugin/README.md

 ## Documentation

-The nodes and processes pluginalso called workflow durable task steps locks jenkins agents with the processes running on them, thereby adding durability to workflows.
-Pipelines can resume after an unforseeable restart.
+The nodes and processes plugin also called workflow durable task steps locks jenkins agents with the processes running on them, thereby adding durability to workflows.
+This ensures Pipelines can resume after an unforseeable restart.

 ### Pipelines